Some of the below information is in PDF format

 How will title in the tax deed to the purchaser be vested?

-Title is vested in the name of the actual purchaser.
+Title is recorded (vested) in the name of the registered bidder.
 If title is to be vested differently, we require a notarized letter from the individual for whom the bidder is acting as an agent, stating the manner in which title is to be vested.
 If the bidder represents a company, corporation or partnership, the bidder will need to provide certified copies of the documentation that gives the bidder the authority to register/vest on their behalf.
+You must decided how the deed will be recorded before the sale.

 What happens to the properties that receive no bid (are not sold) at the public auction?

-Any property, for which no bid is received at the time it is first offered, will be reoffered at the end of the sale.
+Any property which does not receive a bid will be reoffered at the end of the sale.
 If it remains unsold at the conclusion of the tax sale, the owner's right of redemption is reinstated and they remain the legal owner of record.
 The property may be offered for sale at the next scheduled sale.
 The Tax Collector may reoffer property at a reduced price at the same or next scheduled sale if no bid was received.

 Can I buy property that did not sell at public auction?